jose-oc/josefo-developer/content/git/git-mini-guide.en.md

 <pre class="lang:sh decode:true ">$ git log -p -2 --stat
 </pre>

 You can specify the number of commits you want to see, in this case two.
-Using the `-p` argument you&#8217;ll see the changes in files (diff).
+Using the `-p` argument you'll see the changes in files (diff).

 You can also use: